 “Life to me then seemed darker than the midnight storm that raged for three days upon the deep, dark waters,” Elizabeth recalled.
 “I was weak from sorrow, but realized that though the life that was dearest to me had gone, yet there were others out on the dark and treacherous waters who needed to catch the rays of the shining light from my light-house tower.
 Nothing could rouse me but that thought, then all my life and energy was given to the work which now seemed was given me to do.”
 A few weeks after her husband’s passing, Elizabeth received her official appointment as keeper of the light.
 Elizabeth would later lose two brothers and three nephews to the sea.
 Through all the heartache, her motto remained:

 In June 1890, the steam-barge Ruby arrived at Beaver Harbor Lighthouse, and workers filled in the cellar under the dwelling, converted a shed into a summer kitchen, and built a new shed along with a seven-foot-square wooden oil house.
 In 1895, the dwelling’s cellar was re-excavated, and a five-inch-thick concrete floor was laid.

-During the winter of 1941 - 1942, the keeper's brick dwelling was torn down.
+During the winter of 1941 – 1942, the keeper’s brick dwelling was torn down.
 In 1942, the name of the light was officially changed to St. James, and spar buoys were placed to mark the entrance to the harbor.
 St. James Light was electrified in 1949.
 In 2000, St. James Township was granted a renewable ten-year lease for the brick tower, which still contains its fourth-order Fresnel lens.
-Under the provisions of the National Historic Lighthouse Preservation Act of 2000, the Beaver Island Harbor Lighthouse was offered for free to eligible government entities and non-profit organizations.
-The lighthouse was officially awarded to St. James Township in 2005.
+Under the provisions of the National Historic Lighthouse Preservation Act of 2000, Beaver Island Harbor Lighthouse was offered for free to eligible government entities and non-profit organizations, and the lighthouse was officially awarded to St. James Township in 2005.